MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-configure-nsg-zero-trust.md

 # Configure a network security group for Azure Managed Lustre file systems in a zero-trust environment

+Network security groups can be configured to filter inbound and outbound network traffic to and from Azure resources in an Azure virtual network.
+A network security group can contain security rules that filter network traffic by IP address, port, and protocol.
+When a network security group is associated with a subnet, security rules are applied to resources deployed in that subnet.

 This article describes how to configure network security group rules to secure access to an Azure Managed Lustre file system (AMLFS) cluster in a zero-trust environment.
-You can use a network security group to filter inbound and outbound network traffic to and from Azure resources in an Azure virtual network.

-Network security groups contain security rules that filter network traffic by IP address, port, and protocol.
-When a network security group is associated with a subnet, security rules are applied to resources deployed in that subnet.

 ## Prerequisites